 - Joint Ventures & Partnerships

 If you're truly lost on where to start with a marketing plan, this guide can help you define your target audience, figure out how to reach them, and ensure that audience becomes loyal customers.

 These marketing plans serve as initial resources to get your content marketing plan started -- but to truly deliver what your audience wants and needs, you'll likely need to test some different ideas out, measure their success, and then refine your goals as you go.

-Editor's Note: This post was originally published in April of 2019, but was updated in February 2020 for comprehensiveness.
+Editor's Note: This post was originally published in April 2019, but was updated for comprehensiveness.

 Originally published Jun 22, 2020 5:15:00 PM, updated June 23 2020